minetest-mods-camp/comboblock/readme.txt

 Big thanks to Pithy for writting the orginal mod and the help from various people on the MT forum boards even if they probably don't know they have helped:

-blert2112, Linuxdirk, Krock, Rubenwardy, Pampogokiraly, Joe7575, Sorcerykid, Daretmavi
+blert2112, Linuxdirk, Krock, Rubenwardy, Pampogokiraly, Joe7575, Sorcerykid

 And of course the Coredevs and Celeron55 for designing/keeping the engine running